 Story Bible is another useful brainstorming feature for building long-form narratives with AI while keeping the lore consistent.
 It takes you from Braindump -> Outline -> Prose.

-The Worldbuilding feature is particularly helpful for coming up with lore and environment for your story.
+The Worldbuilding feature is particularly helpful for coming up with lore and setting for your story.

 Some Sudowrite users reported writing an entire novel in just a weekend!